 Polish history is complicated and brutal.
 Borders change, names of conquerors change, but always Poland has had to defend herself.
 For centuries, outside powers have always wanted the benefits of her lands and people, whilst these conquerors slaughter Poles.
 The countries of Prussia/ Germany to the west, the Austrian Empire to the south and Russia to the east became threatened by Poland’s independent spirit when it enacted a constitution in 1791 patterned after the young United States.
 These three powers conspired together, and each took a part of Poland for their own.
 Poland disappeared from the map of Europe until the end of World War I in 1918.

-Poland has no natural boundaries that define or help defend her eastern and western borders.
+Poland has few natural boundaries that define or help defend her eastern and western borders.
 Power struggles between Germany and the Russian empire go back centuries.
 This history isextremelyimportant to understand the deep-seated aversion (putting it mildly) Poles had for both Germany and Russia (as well as Germany and Russia towards Poland) long before the German invasion of Poland on September 1, 1939.
-Russia subsequently invaded Poland sixteen days later and Stalin and Hitler each took part of Poland.
-Again the country existed only in the hearts and minds of Poles.
+Russia subsequently invaded Poland sixteen days later, and Stalin and Hitler each took a part of Poland.
+Again, the country existed only in the hearts and minds of Poles.
 Post-war Poland fell to Russian communist rule until 1989.